embassy-rs/nrf-softdevice/README.md

 Some softdevices support only some chips, check Nordic's documentation for details.

+## Running examples

+Instructions for S140 and nrf52840-dk.
+You may have to adjust accordingly.

+Flashing the softdevice is required.
+It is NOT part of the built binary.
+You only need to do it once at the beginning, or after doing full chip erases.

+- Download SoftDevice S140 from Nordic's website [here](https://www.nordicsemi.com/Software-and-tools/Software/S140/Download).
+Supported versions are 7.x.x
+- Unzip
+- `nrfjprog --family NRF52 --chiperase --verify --program s140_nrf52_7.0.1_softdevice.hex`

+To run an example, simply use `cargo run`:

+- `cargo run --bin ble_bas_peripheral`

 ## Low-level raw bindings

 The `nrf-softdevice-s1xx` crates contain low-level bindings, matching 1-1 with the softdevice C headers.